smheidrich/non-go-terraform-provider-assessment/README.md

 methods](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go@v0.19.0/tfprotov6#DynamicValue)
 and further usage in Terraform's source code might be useful, too.

-*Non-Go difficulties: ⚠ This could be difficult although I haven't looked into the exact `DynamicValue` format enough to see how.*
+*Non-Go difficulties:* 😨 *This could be difficult or a lot of effort, although I haven't looked into the exact `DynamicValue` format enough to see how.*

 ### Step 4: Higher-level stuff